idthings/idengine/README.md

 ### Quick Start
 To get up and running quickly, use docker-compose to deploy idengine, Redis and Vault containers.
+Vault is used as the backend datastore in this setup.
 ```
 $ git clone git@github.com:idthings/idengine.git
 Cloning into 'idengine'...